Ian-Blanshard/MP3-Climbing-Log/README.md

 [FontAwesome](https://fontawesome.com/) was used for social media icons in the footer.

 [favicon.io](https://favicon.io/) was used to create the favicon for my site.

+Please see the requirements.txt for a full list of the packages used and versions in my project.

 ***